 Immediately apparent past the front door is a sense of impeccable taste within.
 Starting in the entry hall covered in Manuel Canovas wallpaper are beautiful furnishings Cris and Paul Briger fabricated and treasures collected over the years for their three homes in Mexico.
 The interiors of these are spotlighted in a coffee table book, Briger + Briger: Comfortable and Joyous Homes, City, Country and Lakeside, which the couple co-authored for Rizzoli in 2007.
 The tome illustrates a philosophy Briger and Peed now embrace in their current residence: “The house is a private stage for the lives of its inhabitants and the guests who enter it.”

 Paring down the family’s furniture collection to fit the townhouse would prove to be a challenge.
-But, as Briger reflects, “We must revive the furnishings we own to keep them relevant.
+But, as Bridger reflects, “We must revive the furnishings we own to keep them relevant.
 Refitting must be ongoing as we move through life.”

 She embraced the opportunity.
-“Our townhouse has beautiful light and flow from its open plan,” she says.
+“Our townhouse has beautiful light and flows from its open plan,” she says.
 “So I needed to keep the rooms simple and coherent.”
 With a few deft changes, she made the interior architecture a backdrop for a curated display of favorite furnishings.
 Original millwork with a traditional profile was retained throughout the house and walls were painted Benjamin Moore’s crisp, white Chantilly Lace.

 The editing process began with the oak floors.
 Briger decided they should be bare so she had them stripped and cerused for a lighter look—then relegated her Oushaks and Aubussons to storage.
 A fireplace mantel in a third-floor bedroom was moved to the second-floor library to echo one in the adjacent living room.“Duplicate fireplaces create a symmetry that connects these rooms,” says Briger.